 |Other Grounds for Divorce||Adultery; cruelty or violence; willful desertion for 1 yr.; drug/alcohol addiction; conviction of felony; failure to consummate; incompatible temperament; incurable mental illness (confined to institution for at least 18 mos. prior to divorce action).|

 Note: State laws may change at any time through the decisions of higher courts, the enactment of new legislation, and other means.
 You may want to contact an Alaska attorney or conduct your own legal research to verify the state law(s) you are researching.

 Research the Law

 Alaska Divorce Laws: Related Resources

-Get a Free Legal Analysis of Your Alaska Divorce Case
+Get Legal Help with Your Alaska Divorce Case

-Divorce can be stressful enough even for those who fully understand the law (which is mainly lawyers).
+Divorce can be stressful enough even for those who fully understand the law.
 In order to protect your interests and ensure the best outcome possible, particularly if children are involved, you should consider working with a lawyer.
-Get started today by having a divorce attorney evaluate your case at absolutely no charge.
+Contact an Alaska divorce attorney for directions on how to proceed with your case.